 Mineral resource and mineral reserve estimates are only estimates and no assurance can be given that any particular level of recovery of minerals will be realized or that an identified mineral resource will ever qualify as a commercially mineable (or viable) deposit which can be legally and economically exploited.
 The Corporation relies on laboratory-based recovery models to project estimated ultimate recoveries by mineral type.
 There can be no assurance that mineral recovery in small scale laboratory tests will be duplicated in large scale tests under on-site conditions or in production scale operations.
 Actual recoveries may exceed or fall short of projected laboratory test results.
 In addition, the grade of mineralization ultimately mined may differ from the one indicated by the drilling results and the difference may be material.
 Production can be affected by such factors as permitting regulations and requirements, weather, environmental factors, unforeseen technical difficulties, unusual or unexpected geological formations, inaccurate or incorrect geologic, metallurgical or engineering work, and work interruptions, among other things.
 Short term factors, such as the need for an orderly development of deposits or the processing of new or different grades, may have an adverse effect on mining operations or the results of those operations.
-Material changes in mineral reserves or mineral reserves and mineral resources should not be interpreted as assurances of mine life or of the profitability of future operations
+Material changes in mineral reserves or mineral resources, grades, waste-to-ore ratios or recovery rates may affect the economic viability of projects.
+The estimated mineral reserves and mineral resources should not be interpreted as assurances of mine life or of the profitability of future operations